 The Bible talks about priests, chief priests, and high priest

-What’s the difference between priest, chief priests, and high priest?
+What’s the difference between priests, chief priests, and high priests?

 From Mark 14:53 we see there are several chief priests but only one high priest.
 This is also confirmed in Matthew 26:3.
 With this as our basis, let’s explore each of these three roles: priests, chief priests, and high priest.